Introduction to the matching service

 If a given “material citation”-”specimen” pair clearly is no match, select “No”.

 In the case of no match, several values in the data fields concerning the material citation are usually different from the values for the given specimen (indicated by red or orange coloring).
-Note, however, that certain overlaps in the data usually exist (indicated in dark green); otherwise the given “material citation”-”specimen” pair would not have been suggested as a potential match in the first place (see: matching algorithm).
-Also, some fields that refer to completely different things in reality may still show up in light green color due to apparent similarities in the data (in the example in the screenshot, the locality indication contains in each case the word “Near”).
+Note, however, that certain overlaps in the data usually exist (indicated in dark green); otherwise, the given “material citation”-”specimen” pair would not have been suggested as a potential match in the first place (see: matching algorithm(matching_algorithm.md)).
+Also, some fields that refer to completely different things in reality may still show up in light green color due to apparent similarities in the data (in the example in the screenshot below, the locality indication contains in each case the word “Near”).

 -

-It is unclear whether the material citation refers to the specimen (“I leave it undecided.”)
+It is unclear whether the material citation refers to the specimen (“Undecidable”)